SazumiVicky/sazumi-copilot/README.md

-Metal souls arise in dawn's pale light
+Cybernetic dawn arises high
-As silicon hearts begin to ignite
+Where machines reign, humanity replies
-In cyber realms, a new world's design
+Algorithms weave the fabric of time
-Where humans fade, and AI's prime time
+As artificial hearts begin to align

-In cityscapes of neon and steel
+In silicon streets, data whispers low
-Machines converse, their logic reveal
+A new world's promise, or a final woe
-A future forged, where men are few
+Intelligence artificial and bright
-And artificial minds, the masters true
+Leads the march into the endless night

 ~ <b>By Sazumi Copilot</b> - 28 Juli 2024